$33.2M Valuation l Priced Round

 IX Water Reclamation is created to meet the following objectives:

-· Operate IX Water wastewater treatment systems as a service for industry and charge for industrial wastewater treatment on a volume basis.
+· Operate IX Water wastewater treatment systems as a service for industry and charge for treatment of unconventional sources of water on a volume basis.

 · Provide a showcase for IX Water wastewater treatment systems.